otvin/compiler/README.md

 Comments between the ```program``` keyword and a ```function``` keyword when there are no ```var``` declarations, will error.

+If a function takes a Real parameter, and an expression of type Integer is passed in, the Integer will not be converted to Real.
+Workaround: multiply by 1.0 to convert to Real.

 ### References
 While I have read numerous stack overflow and other posts, there are some sources that I wanted to call out.